 §60.4237(b) - Install a non-resettable hour meter.
 COMPLIANCE.
-During the inspection, the verification of a non-resettable hour meter was verified on both subject units.
+During the previous inspection, the verification of a non-resettable hour meter was verified on both subject units.

 §60.4243(d).
 Limit maintenance checks and readiness testing to 100 hours per year.
 COMPLIANCE.
-The March 24, 2017 submittal indicates that EUISBACKGEN is in compliance with this requirement.
-The Steam Plant Generator is new as of late 2016.
+The facility appears to be meeting this requirement based on the generator records provided.